-It is important to note that the PSSA will still be administered in grades 3–8 as in the past.
-However, the grade 11 PSSA assessmentsin Reading, Math, Science, and Writing have been eliminated.
-These tests had been in place to comply with the testing requirements outlined in the federal No Child Left Behind (NCLB) legislation.
+In 2012, thePennsylvania Department of Education eliminated the grade 11 PSSA assessmentsin Reading, Math, Science, and Writing.
+These tests had been in place to comply with the requirements outlined in the federal No Child Left Behind (NCLB) legislation.
 More specifically, student performance on these PSSA exams was a graduation requirement and part of the Adequate Yearly Progress (AYP) measures required by NCLB.
-In addition, the PSSA-Modified assessments have been eliminated at all levels (i.e., grades 3–8 and 11).
-In grade 11, the PSSA assessments are being replaced by the Keystone Exams for Algebra 1, Biology, and Literature.
-As a result, the District expects to administer those Keystone Exams to grade 11 students this year.
+These assessments are now replaced by Keystone Exams.